My Stroke Recovery

 One of the people that I’ve interviewed Dr. Michael Merzenich is the leading scientists for neuro plasticity in the world.
 And he talks about how when we can influence people, with the words that we use, we can influence ourselves with the way that we speak to ourselves, and the types of things that we put in place.
 And if we happen to be focusing on the negative, that is the result that we’re going to get.
 So for me, I couldn’t afford not to walk, I don’t want to not walk, I want to drive, I want to do all those things.
 So since I’ve, since I’m the only one in my way now, because the doctors, you know, they do what they do, they take stuff out, they patch you up, they send your home, they’re not responsible for the other stuff.
 I’m responsible for that stuff.
 So since I realized that I’m getting my way with business, and I’ve got in my way with all these other things while I’m definitely not going to get in my way from walking again.
 So that’s what I did, I implemented the strategies that created those new pathways.
 Now, you said something really interesting, which was, you visualize, and you do, and you do not mantras did something else.
 What was it?

 affirmations is affirmation

-The Power Of Visualisation
+The Power Of Visualisation in my stroke recovery

 affirmations, right.
 So for the first week and a half, I actually wasn’t able to walk after surgery, and I wasn’t able to go into rehab, they weren’t able to get me on my feet.
 Because what they do is they assess you assessment takes ages there, they don’t want to risk your, your falling, or anything like that.
 So what I was doing, I was lying in bed, at the hospital, and I was imagining myself walk.
 So the same neural pathways that get fired up when you walk, actually getting fired when you’re imagining yourself walking.